-Join us for these special pre-Celebration professional development opportunities with Dr. Terry Doyle!
+Join us for these special pre-Celebration events with Dr. Ken Bain.

 Sponsored by the HSC-Delphi Faculty Development Partnership

 How do we foster experts in our field who will both know all of the conventional wisdom on the various problems we face and be prepared to confront the unusual problem?
 In other words, how do we foster both routine and adaptive expertise?
 In this interactive session, we will explore some of the research on human learning and best practices to consider how we can begin to approach the next level of learning excellence and expertise in the health sciences.

 Continuing Education Credit for Medical, Nursing, and Dentistry Faculty

 The University of Louisville School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.